lkilcher/dolfyn/contributing.md

 2) Create a plan in `todo-branch.md`

 3) Make changes to documentation first!
-    - The documentation source lives in `doc-src/`
+    - The documentation source lives in `docs/`
-    - Build the documentation by running `make` in the `doc-src/` folder.
+    - Build the documentation by running `make html` in the `docs/` folder.
-    - You can preview the built documentation by directing your browser to `file:///<dolfyn-repo-path>/doc-build/html/index.html`
+    - You can preview the built documentation by directing your browser to `file://<dolfyn-repo-path>/docs/build/html/index.html`
     - Documenting your plans before making changes to the code accomplishes two things:
       i.
 It makes you think about what you're going to do, and how it will affect the API, before you put time into doing it ii.
 It gives you a big head-start on actually writing the documentation (which, if you're like me, is so easy to overlook/forget)